Garden City Public Library will serve the local community as a resource of traditional and evolving library services.

 Congratulations to our newly elected Library Board members!

-Although the results are still unofficial, it appears that the following candidates were elected to the Garden City Library Board: Nancy Bailey, Drew McMechan, Mary Jane Schildberg, Nancy Schultz-Speck, Janet Smith, and W. Paul Werhane.
+The following candidates were elected to the Garden City Library Board on November 5, 2013: Nancy Bailey, Drew McMechan, Mary Jane Schildberg, Nancy Schultz-Speck, Janet Smith, and W. Paul Werhane.

 WINTER HOURS (Labor Day -- Memorial Day)

 10:00a to 9:00p Monday -- Thursday

 SUMMER HOURS (Memorial Day -- Labor Day)10:00a to 9:00p Monday -- Thursday

 Our Book Drop is always open and is located by the bike rack on the Balmoral side of the building.

 Holiday ClosingsFor the weeks of Christmas and New Year's, the Library will be open normal hours MONDAY, THURSDAY, and SATURDAY.
 The library will be CLOSED Christmas Eve (Tuesday, Dec.
 24), Christmas Day (Wednesday, Dec.
 25), New Year's Eve (Tuesday, Dec 31), and New Year's Day (Wednesday, Jan.
 1).

 31735 Maplewood St.